luispabon/sway-ubuntu/README.md

 # Note: `sudo`

+Some operations require root to complete - typically anything that requires access to `/usr/local/`.
+See [Makefile](Makefile) for details.

-Some operations require root to complete.
-While building `sudo` will be run at some point to do so and your password will be asked.
+While building, `sudo` will be run at some point to do so, and your password will be asked.

 # Note: `meson` and `ninja`